sajeed786/Balance-Bot/README.md

   Barometer + Thermometer   http://4tronix.co.uk/arduino/specs/BMP085.pdf

   For getting hands-on about how to interface the registers of the gy-80 sensor module using Arduino(Interfacing with Arduino is easy), the following google drive link.
+These are sample codes that can be compiled and executed using an Arduino IDE.
 Please open the files   in a text editor for ease:

   https://drive.google.com/drive/folders/0B3LEs3IwtLvyQUQ3RnFhMlgtdjA?usp=sharing